Beşiktaş J.K. (women's football)

 Beşiktaş Women's Football (Beşiktaş JK Kadın Futbol Takımı) is the women football section of Beşiktaş JK, a major sports club in Istanbul, Turkey.
-From 2021 on, the team has been sponsored by the mobile phone company Vodafone Turkey.

 History

 In the 2014–15 season, Beşiktaş women's team was allocated to the bottom league, the Turkish Women's Third Football League.
-They finished the league as the division leader, and after play-offs, they were promoted to the Women's Second League.
+They finished the league as the division leader, and were promoted to the Women's Second League after play-offs.

 In the 2015–16 season, the team played in the Women's Second League, and secured promotion to the First League already four matches before the season's finish.
 They became league champion two matches prior to the end of the league.
 The team completed the 2015–16 season undefeated, and were promoted to the Turkish Women's First Football League.